Search This Blog

 Weather and temperature in Mount Abu.[24/11/201]

-It's Gonna Be A Cold Winter this year in the Abode of the Gods.
+It's Gonna Be A Cold Winter in the Abode of the Gods this year.

 This year winter set in early, and Abuites felt the chill from the beginning of October.
-For the last fortnight, the night temperature has been hovering around 6 to 9 degrees.
+The night temperature has been hovering around 6 to 9 degrees for the last fortnight.
 This morning at 6:15 am when I checked to see what the temperature was it showed 4 degrees.

 Wednesday, November 15, 2017